 As for the length: I am trying to keep my proofs as detailed as possible - not only in order to make them understandable to less experienced readers (as far as this is possible - some of the proofs still assume a rather advanced background), but also to make maximally sure they have no flaws - mistakes often hide in "trivial" or "left to the reader" clauses.
 As a consequence, a proof that takes 1 page in someone else's writeup often takes 4 pages in mine...
 But let me hope that these 4 pages won't take 4 times as much time to read as someone else's 1 page!
 In fact, if you are experienced in the respective fields, you might be able to speed-read much of my notes anyway.

 What also boosts the length of my geometry notes are the many big graphics.
 I believe that in times of harddisks with terabytes of storage space, some additional 30KB coming from more (vector!) graphics in a geometrical text are not much of a waste.

 copyright status of your papers?

-are public domain, i. e. you can use them in whatever way you want without asking me for it,
+is public domain, i. e. you can use it in whatever way you want without asking me for it.

 My posts on the MathLinks forum, the PEN forum, the Hyacinthos newsgroup and in other internet resources are public domain as well,